 RAs are returning student leaders who live on the residence halls with other students, and who go through a rigorous selection and training process.
 RAs are tasked with connecting with all students in their community on an individual basis, ensure the safety and security of the community, enforce policies, plan programs to help students connect with one another, offer advice and guidance to fellow students, and much more.
 Students who have any questions, concerns, or who are seeking resources on campus should first speak with their RA.
 If the RA is not able to provide the student with what he/she is seeking, the RA will make a referral to an appropriate other staff member or campus office.

 Room & Board

 This refers to the cost for a residence hall room and a meal plan through Black Bear Dining.
-With the exception of those who live in DTAV/Patch with full kitchens, all students are required to have on campus meal plans.
+With the exception of those who live in DTAV/Patch with full kitchens, all students who live on campus are required to have meal plans.